nf-core/sammyseq/docs/usage.md

 ### Differential Solubility Analysis

-For advanced analysis comparing solubility patterns between experimental conditions, `--differential_solubility` enable differential solubility analysis.
-This analysis uses the generated comparison data to identify genomic regions with significantly different accessibility patterns:
+The Differential Solubility Analysis has been developed to investigate differences in solubility patterns between experimental conditions and is enabled by setting the `--differential_solubility` parameter.
+This analysis uses the comparison tracks requested by the `--comparison` parameter (e.g., S2SvsS3, at least one comparison *has* to be selected) to identify genomic regions with significantly different accessibility patterns:

 The `--compare_groups` parameter specifies which sample groups (defined in the `sample_group` column of the samplesheet) to compare for differential analysis.
 In the format "GroupBvsGroupA", GroupA serves as the reference group against which GroupB is compared.